Complete Keto Diet Food List: What You Can and Cannot Eat If You're on a Ketogenic Diet

 Beans and legumes are high in fiber and protein and are part of a heart-healthy diet but are also high in carbohydrates.
 They may be included in small amounts on a ketogenic diet.
 However, it's often recommended to avoid them altogether.

+It's not a one-size-fits-all prescription, and it's crucial to work with a dietitian to ensure you're getting essential nutrients while maintaining ketosis.
 There's promising research on the benefits of the ketogenic diet for many conditions, but some people can't keep it up for the long haul, plus the long-term effects are poorly understood.
 If you decide to go keto, work with a dietitian to help you create a plan.